UN wants Bangladeshis to vote without intimidation

 The UN wants every Bangladeshi to be able to vote free of intimidation and repercussions in the upcoming election.

-He made the comments when a journalist referred to six leading international human rights organisations, including Robert F Kennedy Human Rights and ICAED, urging the international community to stand for the protection of fundamental rights and democracy in Bangladesh.
+He made the comments when a journalist referred to six leading human rights organisations urging the international community to stand for the protection of fundamental rights and democracy in Bangladesh.

 Comments